Do you want a garage gym setup in your home? If you’re on a budget, here are some ideas of where to start building your home gym.

 2. Kettlebell

-Kettlebells are another incredibly versatile piece of equipment you can use for all sorts of exercises – everything from shoulder presses to strengthening your core.
-The great thing about these pieces of equipment is that vendors design them for you to throw around.
+Kettlebells are another incredibly versatile piece of equipment you can use for strength training – everything from shoulder presses to strengthening your core.
+The great thing about these is that they are designed to be thrown around.
 So they’re ideal for plyometrics.
 Plus, just like the dumbbell stack, they hardly take up any space.

 When it comes to cardiovascular equipment, you have a lot of options.
 The best, though, is probably the stationary bike.
-It hardly takes up any space, and you can use it either standing up or sitting down according to the difficulty setting.
+It takes up limited space and you can use it either standing or sitting depending on the difficulty setting.
 Some bikes come with built-in screens that keep you entertained while you exercise, which is a nice touch.

-Have you ever noticed that commercial gyms always have full-length mirrors?
+Have you ever noticed that your commercial gym always has a full-length mirror?
 There’s a good reason for this, besides gawking at yourself.
 It allows you to track your form.

 Today there are a variety of rope training systems on the market.
-These are essential pieces of fixed scaffolding with cords and ropes attached.
+These are pieces of fixed scaffolding with cords and ropes attached.
 You can then use these to perform a wide variety of exercises according to your routine.
-If you pair a rope training system with dumbbells, you usually have all the options you need to train every muscle in your body.
+Pairing a rope training system with dumbbells is a great option, you will have all the equipment you need to train every muscle in your body.

 6. Bench